 66 Elm Street,

 Featured Description (from the owner)

-HEATHER GAUDIO FINE ART is pleased to present “Kathleen Jacobs: SOARS”, her first solo exhibition at the gallery.
-The show opens on May 8th and will run through June 19th.
+HEATHER GAUDIO FINE ART is pleased to present “Ann Gardner: Expanding the Perception of Light,” her first solo exhibition at the gallery.
+The show opens November 20th and will run through January 8th, 2022.

 Gardner’s artistic practice stems from a life-long exploration of light, color, pattern, and volume.
 Using one of the most ancient man-made materials, glass, her sculptures are presented in a range of formats, shapes, and scales.
 Gardner hand-cuts colored glass into tiny mosaic pieces and reassembles them onto steel armature structures.
 These come in a variety of forms, such as curved geometric shapes, tubular ovals, waved panels, star bursts or round compositions created in a series.
 Their volumes protrude into space and recede into themselves, thereby allowing for additional flickering of light, color, and reflection to take place.
 Some of the sculptures are mounted onto walls while others are free-standing or suspended from the ceiling.